Training

 A progression run begins at a runner’s natural pace and ends with a faster segment.
 As it is a medium-effort workout, the recovery time is less than more intense sessions.

-Tempo Run
+Threshold Run

 Long Run